frostbane/stringformat/README.md

 // https://frostbane.dev?q=ak&n=18
 ```

-String interpolation works fine but it pollutes the scope with local variables.
+String interpolation works fine, but it pollutes the scope with local variables.

 ## Usage ##